NextCenturyCorporation/AIDA-Interchange-Format/README.md

 The AIF Validator can be told to "fail fast," that is, exit as soon as a few SHACL violations are found in the specified KB.
 On the command-line, use the `--abort` option to have the validator exit after three violations.
 Specify a number after the `--abort` flag to exit after that number of violations.
+The validation summary will display the number of aborted validations-- but if your file has the exact number of violations as the threshold, it will still be counted as an aborted validation.

 **NOTE**: As of this writing, if you set the threshold to 1 violation, the validator will erroneously return that your KB is *valid*.
 This appears to be a current bug or limitation in the TopBraid shacl library snapshot.